sarahmwiser/react-app-design/week2/CRA/README.md

 #### Correct:

-TTe handleClick function is passed as an onClick event handler.
+The first example the handleClick function is passed as an onClick event handler.
 This tells React to remember it and only call your function when the user clicks the button.

+The second example wraps an anonymous function which creates a function to be called later.

 ```JS
 <button onClick={handleClick}>